johertrich/simple_torch_NFFT/docs/KernelSummation/background.md

 $$\bar w_n=\sum_{m=1}^M \bar s_m K(x_n,y_m),$$
 which is again a kernel summation, which can be computed via slicing.

+### Energy kernel

+Even though we do not use the NFFT for the energy kernel, computing derivatives of 1D kernel sums still works via a sorting algorithm as outlined in [this paper](https://openreview.net/forum?id=VdkGRV1vcf).

 ## Citation

 The fast kernel summation via slicing was introduced in this paper: